-Full and safe access was not available to the roof void area due to the presence of a layer of insulation throughout/the absence of flooring or crawl boards/the presence of water tanks.
+Full and safe access was not available to the roof void area due to the presence of a layer of insulation throughout/the absence of flooring or crawl boards/blocked or screwed down hatches.
+No access was gained to the roof structure over the original building.

-We were not able to fully inspect all areas of boundary walls/fences/garden/garage due to garden vegetation/restricted access.
+We were not able to fully inspect all areas of boundary walls/garden/outbuildings due to garden vegetation/restricted access.